sequana/fastqc/doc/wiki/info.rst

 info
 ====

-This is just a list of the files used in the wikie with the type of sequencers and flowcell for book-keeping.
+This is just a list of the files used in the wiki with the type of sequencers and flowcell for book-keeping.